SNodeC/snode.c/README.md

 };
 ```

-### Main Applications for server and client
+### Main Applications for Server and Client

 Now we can put all together and implement the server and client main applications.
-Here *anonymous instances* are used - thus we will not get command line arguments automatically.
+Here *anonymous instances* are used, thus we will not get command line arguments automatically.

 Note the use of our previously implemented `EchoServerContextFactory` and `EchoClientContextFactory` as template arguments.